 Our minyanim are habit-forming – we have several men and women who come regularly to our services who, previously, were never regular shul-goers.
 We have proven to be a convenient, warm, and welcoming location for people commemorating Yahrzeit or saying Kaddish for a loved one.
 We extend an invitation to you to observe these important moments with us whether you are a member or not.

 We have been holding our services (other than High Holiday services) at the German Mills Community Centre, a heritage one-room schoolhouse at 80 German Mills Road.
+Our services have been streamed on Zoom since March 2020.

 Rabbi Howard Morrison of Beth Emeth is our Mara d’Atra.
 Ian Schlifer is our Torah reader.